Jay Winik: Reception

+Affiliations

-Winik serves as a trustee or advisory board member on a number of nonprofit boards, including for American Heritage Magazine, the Abraham Lincoln Bicentennial Commission, Ford's Theatre Society, and it's Lincoln Legacy Project, The Civil War Preservation Trust, the Lincoln Forum, the Washington Tennis and Education Foundation, and the Potomac School, as well as the Governing Council of the National Endowment for the Humanities.
+Winik serves as a trustee or advisory board member on a number of nonprofit boards, including for American Heritage Magazine, the Abraham Lincoln Bicentennial Commission, Ford's Theatre Society, and its Lincoln Legacy Project, The Civil War Preservation Trust, the Lincoln Forum, the Washington Tennis and Education Foundation, and the Potomac School, as well as the Governing Council of the National Endowment for the Humanities.
 He also currently serves on the board of trustees for The American Folk Life Center of the Library of Congress, as well as the Veterans History Project of the Library of Congress.

 Memberships

 He is a member of the Council on Foreign Relations and an elected Fellow of the Society of American Historians.
 Appointed by the President, he is on the board of trustees of the United States Holocaust Memorial Museum.